golanlevin/60-212/2024/syllabus/60-212_syllabus_fall2024.md

 # Administration

 ### Credits Allocated
-60-212 provides **12** units of academic credit, and satisfies the software skills portal requirement for students pursuing IDeATe minors and concentrations.
+60-212 provides **12** units of academic credit, and satisfies a software skills requirement for students pursuing IDeATe minors and concentrations.

 ### Required Course Materials